-Ye ar Ended December 31,
+Year Ended December 31,

-2015 2014 2013
+2016 2015 2014

-Financial Advisory 54% 53% 49%
+Financial Advisory 56% 54% 53%

-Asset Management 47 49 52
+Asset Management 45 47 49

-Corporate (1) (2) (1)
+Corporate (1) (1) (2)

 Total 100% 100% 100%

-We also invest our own capital from time to time, generally alongside capital of qualified institutional and individual investors in alternative investments or private equity investments, and, since 2005, we have engaged in a number of alternative investments and private equity activities, including, historically, investments through (i) the Edgewater Funds ("Edgewater"), our Chicago-based private equity firm (see Note 12 of Notes to Consolidated Financial Statements), (ii) a mezzanine fund, which invests in mezzanine debt of a diversified selection of small-to mid-cap European companies and (iii) a fund targeting significant noncontrolling-stake investments in established private companies.
+We also invest our own capital from time to time, generally alongside capital of qualified institutional and individual investors in alternative investments or private equity investments, and, since 2005, we have engaged in a number of alternative investments and private equity activities, including, historically, investments through (i) Edgewater, our Chicago-based private equity firm (see Note 12 of Notes to Consolidated Financial Statements), (ii) a mezzanine fund, which invests in mezzanine debt of a diversified selection of small-to mid-cap European companies and (iii) a fund targeting significant noncontrolling-stake investments in established private companies.
 We also make investments to seed our Asset Management strategies.